 A well-written business plan will require you to look at your business idea in enough depth to determine if it has a good chance of success.
 It can also help you to envision the future of your business to determine if it is truly the business and life you want to build.

-I used The Successful Business Plan to guide me through everything I needed to know when I wrote my first business plan.
+In addition to working with business mentors, I also used The Successful Business Plan by Rhonda Abrams to guide me through everything I needed to know when I wrote my first business plan.
 It has been updated since I first used it and now includes new information about social media and technology related to business development.

 This book is immensely thorough.
-If it's related to business planning, and you need to know it, it's almost certainly in this book.
+If it's related to business planning, and you need to know it, it's in this book.